alphagov/govuk_admin_template/JAVASCRIPT.md

 ## Writing modules

 Whilst this isn’t prescriptive, it helps if modules look and behave in a similar manner.
-Modules should live within your app’s `app\assets\javascripts\modules` directory.
+Modules should live within your app’s `app/assets/javascripts/modules` directory.

 ### Use `js-` prefixed classes for interaction hooks